lambdadevelopment/LambdaOS/README.md

 ***LambdaOS***

-LambdaOS is a fully functional open source operating system based on Linux Mint.
+LambdaOS is an open source operating system based on Linux Mint.
-- See our [Discord](https://discord.gg/T2wwXw4yrp) to see what I've been doing the past few months.
+- See our [Discord](https://lambdadevelopment.github.io/lambdaos) to see what our latest release.
 ---

 <sub>